ibm-cloud-docs/secrets-manager/troubleshooting/troubleshoot-iam-engine.md

 You try to configure the IAM secrets engine in an {{site.data.keyword.secrets-manager_full}} instance, but you're unable to do so.
 {:shortdesc}

-In the {{site.data.keyword.secrets-manager_short}} UI, you go to the **Settings** page to configure the IAM secrets engine for a {{site.data.keyword.secrets-manager_short}} instance.
+In the {{site.data.keyword.secrets-manager_short}} UI, you go to the **Secrets engine** page to configure the IAM secrets engine for a {{site.data.keyword.secrets-manager_short}} instance.
 You receive the following error message when you try to create an API key:
 {: tsSymptoms}

 ```